Galactic Pinball: Gameplay and premise

-Development
+Development and release

-The development of Galactic Pinball was managed by Gunpei Yokoi, who also created the Virtual Boy.
+The development of Galactic Pinball was managed by Gunpei Yokoi, who created the Virtual Boy.
 It was directed by Kenji Yamamoto, who composed the sound alongside Masaru Tajima.
-It was shown during the Virtual Boy's Las Vegas debut alongside Teleroboxer.
-It has been known at varying points as Space Pinball, Virtual Pinball, and Pinball VB.
+It was shown during the Virtual Boy's debut alongside Teleroboxer.
+It has been called at varying points as Space Pinball, Virtual Pinball, and Pinball VB.
 It was one of the launch games for the Virtual Boy, and was released on July 21, 1995 in Japan and on August 14, 1995 in the United States.
 Like all Virtual Boy games, Galactic Pinball uses a red-and-black color scheme and parallax visuals to simulate three-dimensional depth.

+In 2026, Galactic Pinball will be added to the Nintendo Classics service.
+The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
+The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.